Can I Sue My Ex-Spouse for Emotional Distress After a Divorce?

 How Can an Attorney Help?

-An experienced family law attorney can evaluate your emotional distress case and estimate its value.
+An experienced divorce law attorney can evaluate your emotional distress case and estimate its value.
 Based on their evaluation, your attorney can give you legal advice on whether it will be worthwhile to pursue the case.

 You might also want to ask whether your attorney has experience representing divorce cases that include an emotional distress claim like yours.
 If they do, you can ask how the cases concluded and whether you could expect a similar outcome.